-My name is Elizabeth.
-I’m a young British Muslim and human rights activist.
+My name is Elizabeth and I’m a young British Muslim and human rights activist.
 I’ve been passionate about human rights and socio-political issues since discovering Amnesty International when I was at school.
 I also love discovering other languages and cultures and travelling.

 I went on to study languages/translation and human rights at postgraduate level, including some study within Islamic Studies.
 I converted to Islam whilst in my final year at university.

 My main interests include women’s rights, children’s rights, religious/cultural/linguistic rights, minority, refugee and migrant rights and issues surrounding post-colonialism, immigration, multiculturalism and both intercultural and interfaith work.